Blackmore Vale: Geography

 The River Stour flows out of the vale at Blandford Forum in the southeast, a town sandwiched between the Dorset Downs and Cranborne Chase.

 When viewed from above (e.g. from the chalk escarpments) the vale appears quite uniform - a large expanse of green, lush, low-lying land - but in geological terms it comprises alternating belts of different clay and limestone soils (and greensand at the foot of the chalk), which give rise to subtle variations in topography and appearance, and which affect land use.
 The majority of human settlements are built on the drier strips of limestone, whereas the more poorly draining clays (which comprise the greater bulk of the area) are more sparsely populated, supporting mostly small farms, dotted across the vale.
 Due to the clay soils, land use is predominantly dairy farming.
 Until it was closed in 1998, Sturminster Newton livestock market was the busiest weekly livestock market in Britain.

 Cultural associations

 The vale, in particular the village of Marnhull ("Marlott"), is the opening backdrop for Thomas Hardy's Tess of the D'Urbervilles; he also lived and wrote in Sturminster Newton for a time.
 William Barnes the poet also lived in Sturminster Newton.
 Douglas Adams and Robert Boyle lived in Stalbridge for part of their lives.

+The New Blackmore Vale Magazine is named for the area.